 By N. K. Jemisin

-Winner of the Hugo Award for Best Novel, and shortlisted for the Nebula, Locus, World Fantasy, Kitschie and Audie awards, this is the stunning first instalment in a fantasy trilogy set in a world of volcanoes and earthquakes, where the power to control the earth is the most dangerous of all.
-The New York Times calls The Fifth Season 'intricate and extraordinary'
+Winner of the Hugo Award for Best Novel, shortlisted for the Nebula, Locus, World Fantasy, Kitschie and Audie awards, this is the stunning first instalment in a fantasy trilogy set in a world of volcanoes and earthquakes, where the power to control the earth is the most dangerous of all.
+'Intricate and extraordinary' New York Times

-Shortlisted for the Hugo, World Fantasy, Nebula, Kitschies, Audie and Locus Awards
+***Shortlisted for the World Fantasy, Nebula, Kitschies, Audie and Locus Awards***

 ***The inaugural Wired.com book club pick***